open-amt-cloud-toolkit/rpc/README.md

 RPC is an application which enables remote capabilities for AMT, such as as device activation.
 To accomplish this, RPC communicates with the RPS (Remote Provisioning Server).

-As a prerequisite, a Local Management Service (LMS) must be installed and running on the operating system.

 ## Linux

 Steps below are for Ubuntu 18.04.